salesforce/omakase/readme.md

     keyword.get().keyword(Keyword.NONE);
 }

-// remove (detach) a selector, declaration, rule, etc... someSelector.detach();
+// remove (destroy) a selector, declaration, rule, etc... someSelector.destroy();
-someDeclaration.detach();
-someRule.detach();
+someDeclaration.destroy();
+someRule.destroy();

 // for more examples see the many unit tests
 ```

-Keep in mind that dynamically created units will be automatically delivered to all `@Rework` subscriptions interested in the syntax unit's type, as well as to `@Validate` subscriptions later on.
+Keep in mind that dynamically created units will be automatically delivered to all `@Rework` subscription methods interested in the syntax unit's type, as well as to `@Validate` subscriptions later on.
 Thus, dynamically created CSS is fully integrated with all of your custom rework and validation plugins.
-You can remove any unit from the tree by calling `detach`.
+You can remove any unit from the tree by calling `#destroy`.
 Note that doing this will prevent that unit from being delivered to any subsequent subscription methods.
+Destroyed units cannot be added back to the tree, but they can be cloned with `#copy`.

 There are other utilities for working with units in the following utility classes:

 - Selectors.java
+- Declarations.java
 - Values.java
-- Declarations.java
 - Actions.java
 - Parsers.java